 Contacts don't get in the way when you play sports.

 They need a lot more care than glasses.
 You have to clean and store them the right way.
 You can get serious eye infections if you don't clean your contacts well or don't wash your hands before handling them.
 If you have high astigmatism, your vision might get blurry when the lenses rotate.
 Toric contacts, a type just for astigmatism, are less likely to move around, but they’re more expensive.
+If you’re over 40, you may still have to wear reading glasses with contacts.”

 It can take more time to get used to wearing contacts.
 They usually require more follow-up care with your eye doctor.